Roofer describes how to inspect a roof for hail damage

 In the near future as a local homeowner you will experience a hailstorm.
-Depending on the amount, size and strength of the hail, your automobiles, house, plants and roof can be damaged.
+Depending on the amount, size and strength of the hail, your automobiles, house, plants and roof can receive considerable hail damage.
 We want you to be prepared for the future.
 The following information will describe how to inspect your property and shingles to assist in determining the extent of property and roof damage after a hailstorm.

 A good place to begin your search is to walk around the perimeter of your home.
 We suggest looking for damage to window screens.
 Screen material can tear and puncture from hail stones.
 The vinyl window beading can easily puncture from the impact of ice projectiles.
 A wood fence shows hail impact marks quite well.
 It is common to find damage on HVAC condenser fins.
 You will not have any issues discerning the damage if you do a visual inspection of these areas.
 Whether the ground search reveals hail or not, we would recommend a visual inspection of your roof.

 If possible, we would recommend viewing the roof from the ground with a good pair of binoculars.
 You would be looking for areas that reveal the black asphalt.
 An asphalt shingle is covered with granules.
 One of the visual signs of hail damage is the removal of granules due to hail impacts.
 This visual inspection could reveal small divots, like on a golf green.
 Another way to describe it would be looking for tiny craters similar to what you might see on a telescope while looking at the moon.
 A key area to focus on are the ridge and hip cap shingles.
 The crown or rounded radius is susceptible to hail impacts.
 While looking you may see holes in these areas.
 A temporary repair would be needed at this time.
 We would suggest calling Integrity Roofing and Painting at this time to inspect your roof.